-SAMPLE REASONS/HINDERING FACTOR/ISSUES Category/ Areas of indicators Standards Decreasing enrolment Seasonal Dropping out of students Classroom student ratio is 1:65 due to lack of classrooms and transferring in of students Limited number of comfort rooms for the students ACCESS All school age children are in school Zero Dropout Rate Class ratio is 1:45 for Secondary Comfort rooms should be separate for boys and girls with 1 toilet bowl for every 50 students in a school Teachers hired are non-specialist in the subjects they are teaching Not all teachers teaching SHS were trained Not a full-pledge head teacher; SIC should be designated by the schools' division superintendent Quality and Relevance • Personnel training/ developme nt Hiring of teachers is based on areas of specialization All teachers handling the SHS should have been trained Deployed school heads are principal test passers and are trained Functional MEA • Needs training on how to conduct the M&E, M&E • Curriculu m Technology in all governance level 1:1 LMs to student ratio per subject area guidelines not yet fully defined • Limited instructional materials/ learning materials for innovation teaching • Only teachers are monitoring and evaluating pupil learning outcomes • Increasing number of failures on/ Instructional Learning performance is the concern of all stakeholders The school head has limited knowledge on school procurement plan and SEF budgeting SH does not know how to make TNA Teacher handling non-major subjects; teacher status; loading of teachers ESIP is not yet approved by Governance • Managem ent & Administr ation Appropriate tools Personnel trained in own area of specialization the Division Assurance Committee Need to make closer relationship to LGU to seek SEF Only teachers are monitoring and evaluating pupil learning outcomes • Stakehold ers Participati on Stakeholders' support Collaborative effort in the assessment of learning performance a.
+SAMPLE REASONS/HINDERING FACTOR/ISSUES Category/Area s of indicators Standards Decreasing enrolment Seasonal Dropping out of students Classroom student ratio is 1:65 due to lack of classrooms and transferring in of students Limited number of comfort rooms for the students Take good care of learners by promoting learner well- being, inclusive education, and positive learning environment All school age children are in school Zero Dropout Rate Class ratio is 1:45 for Secondary Comfort rooms should be separate for boys and girls with 1 toilet bowl for every 50 students in a school Teachers hired are non-specialist in the subjects they are teaching Not all teachers teaching SHS were trained Not a full-pledge head teacher; SIC should be designated by the schools' division superintendent Give Support for teachers to teach better Hiring of teachers is based on areas of specialization All teachers handling the SHS should have been trained Deployed school heads are principal test passers and are trained conduction guideling states of the conduction of the conduction of the conduction guideline states of the conduction guideline states of the conduction guideline guid instructional instructional ls/ learning materials vation teaching achers are monitoring dusting pupil learning Make the curriculum relevant to produce job ready, active and responsible citizens Functional MEA Technology in all governance level I:1 LMs to student ratio per subject area Learning performance is the concern of all stakeholders knowled procure budgeti SH does TNA Teacher subjects ment plan and SEF Give Support for teachers to teach better Appropriate tools Personnel trained in own area of specialization Need relation SEF Only te not yet approved by the Assurance Committee to make closer ship to LGU to seek achers are monitoring aluating pupil learning Stakeholders' support Collaborative effort in the assessment of learning performance a.
 Help the recipient of the TA understand the implementation of the hindering factors to management.
 Lead the recipient in determining the actions that need to be taken to resolve the hindering factors/difficulties.

 Step 4.
-Identifying Management Consequences (Management action to resolve the hindering factors)
+Identifying Management Consequences (Management action to resolve the hindering factors).